Capacity and the Mental Capacity Act

 to be done, it can be upsetting, so this step is taken

 Mental Illness and the Mental Health Act

 For mental illnesses, the Mental Health Act

 is used instead.
-This allows for compulsory treatment even if a
+This allows a psychiatrist to treat you against

-a risk to their own or others’ safety, or so ill that they need the
+to be a risk to yourself or other people's safety, or so ill

 - are worried about the capacity of a friend or

 - feel you are being pressurized into a

 treatment you don’t really want

 discuss this with your doctor or any member of